Jauler/STM32_Template_Full/README.md

 STM32F4 Full Template
 =====================

-A code template for STM32F4 series processors with full DPS and StdPerph libraries.
+A code template for STM32F4 series processors with full DSP and StdPerph libraries.

 This Template:
 - Defines interrupt table at the start of Flash memory